bitcoin-sv/go-sdk/docs/concepts/TEMPLATES.md

 ## Conclusion

 Script templates are fundamental tools within the BSV SDK that streamline the development of on-chain use-cases by providing robust, secure, and efficient methods for handling transaction scripts.
 They encapsulate the complexity of script creation and ensure that developers can focus on higher-level application logic, thereby accelerating the development process and enhancing the capabilities of their implementations.
-To get started with script templates in the TypeScript SDK, [check out this tutorial!](../examples/EXAMPLE_SCRIPT_TEMPLATES.md)